-20. Contrary to the apparent intention set out in the letter to the Four Charities, the Deed of Variation did not redirect to them Ellen's entitlement to Hilda's estate.
-On its wording the Deed of Variation redirected to the Four Charities only the gift of the residue of Hilda's estate.
-Therefore in other respects the terms of Hilda's Will, and in particular the specific devise of the Property to Ellen, were unchanged for the purposes of section 142.
-Contrary to what was stated in the letter to HMRC, the Deed of Variation had no effect at all on the inheritance tax chargeable on the Property; it did not purport to affect the Property in any way.
-Since the refund of tax anticipated by the Claimant in her letter to HMRC was wholly linked to the redirection of the Property, the Deed of Variation did not result in any entitlement to a refund.
+[20] Contrary to the apparent intention set out in the letter to the four charities, the deed of variation did not redirect to them Ellen's entitlement to Hilda's estate.
+On its wording the deed of variation redirected to the four charities only the gift of the residue of Hilda's estate.
+Therefore in other respects the terms of Hilda's Will, and in particular the specific devise of the Property to Ellen, were unchanged for the purposes of s 142.
+Contrary to what was stated in the letter to HMRC, the deed of variation had no effect at all on the inheritance tax chargeable on the Property; it did not purport to affect the Property in any way.
+Since the refund of tax anticipated by the claimant in her letter to HMRC was wholly linked to the redirection of the Property, the deed of variation did not result in any entitlement to a refund.
 It achieved no saving of inheritance tax at all.

-21. In addition, the Deed of Variation contains two obvious errors of a clerical nature.
-First, paragraph 3 of the recitals refers to "clause 4" of Hilda's Will when it should refer to "clause 5".
-Second, there is a reference, in substantive clause 4, to "the Inheritance Tax Act 1979".
+[21] In addition, the deed of variation contains two obvious errors of a clerical nature.
+First, para 3 of the recitals refers to 'cl 4' of Hilda's Will when it should refer to 'cl 5'.
+Second, there is a reference, in substantive cl 4, to 'the Inheritance Tax Act 1979'.
 No such Act exists.
 The reference should be to the 1984 Act.
-The Court is also asked to rectify these clerical errors.
+The court is also asked to rectify these clerical errors.